 Making the decision to take ownership of my life was a terrifying reality.
 I was so entrenched in holding onto my anger.
 It was all I had, the only way I knew how to survive.
 But I also knew that I had hit rock bottom, and in order to survive I had to leave the environment I was in.
 So, I climbed on the first available bus the next morning (because 20 years ago that’s what we did, right?) and headed for home…

 I was 20 years old, tired, emotionally destroyed, physically “damaged” and alone.

 It took years of counseling and support before I was able to see myself as a “good” person.
 Someone worthy of love, and worthy enough to be in the presence of others.
-For so long I had believed that I was too damaged to ever be happy (not that I even knew what happiness actually meant), too broken to ever deserve anything more than what “fate” had so cruelly thrown my way.
+I had believed that I was too damaged ever to be happy (not that I even knew what happiness actually meant), to broken to ever deserve anything more than what “fate” had so cruelly thrown my way.